gmboowa/rMAP-Candida/README.md

 ## Disclaimer

-`rMAP-Myc-Candida` is intended for research, training & public health genomic surveillance.
+`rMAP-Candida` is intended for research, training & public health genomic surveillance.
 It is not intended for direct clinical decision-making unless the workflow, databases, reporting logic & interpretation rules have been validated under appropriate clinical laboratory, regulatory, biosafety, and quality-management frameworks.